danzat/danzat.github.io/_posts/2019-12-13-sat-automating-boolean-algebra.markdown

 Before I dive in, I'll quickly describe the problem, and then break it down into steps.

-### Motivation
+# Motivation

 My original problem was to check whether a list of arithmetic and logic operations can produce a certain result.
-In other words __Is it possible that output X was produced by a program P?__
+In other words _"Is it possible that output X was produced by a program P?"_

 So what's a program?
 It's a series of instructions that manipulate a state.
 The initial state can be thought of as an input, and the final state (or some part of it) is the output.